 Writing is one of the most important life skills we learn at school and takes many different forms.
 In addition to mastering the basics of phonics and handwriting, children will learn to write for many different purposes.
-These include story writing, of course, but also reports, recounts, persuasive texts, play scripts, poetry, biographies and letters both formal and informal.
+These include story writing, but also reports, recounts, persuasive texts, play scripts, poetry, biographies and letters both formal and informal.

 English is taught daily and each half term’s work will usually consist of two or more units of work, which focus on different styles of writing, for different kinds of reader.
 The children’s writing is assessed at the beginning and the end of each unit, to track their progress.